2026 Richmond upon Thames London Borough Council election

 The 2026 Richmond upon Thames London Borough Council election took place on 7 May 2026.
-All 54 members of Richmond upon Thames London Borough Council will be elected.
-The elections will take place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.
+All 54 members of Richmond upon Thames London Borough Council were elected.
+The elections took place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.

-The Liberal Democrats had controlled the council since the 2018 election, and increased their majority in the 2022 election, ending on 48 seats, with all Liberal Democrat candidates being elected.
-(Note: Opposition councillors were elected only in wards where there were not as many Liberal Democrat councillors as seats available for that ward.)
-The Green Party formed the largest opposition group on five seats, with the Conservative Party dropping from 11 seats to 1 seat; they would subsequently lose their final seat in a 2024 by-election.
+The Liberal Democrats, who have controlled the council since the 2018 election, and increased their majority in the 2022 election, once again increased their majority to become the only party on the council, taking all 54 seats.
+The opposition Green Party and Conservative Party were thus left without representation, however Conservatives had previously lost their sole seat in a by-election in 2024.

 Background

 History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

 Since its formation, Richmond upon Thames has been under Conservative control, Liberal Democrat control, SDP–Liberal Alliance control and no overall control.
 The Liberal Democrats regained control from the Conservatives in the election in 2018.
 They won 39 seats with 46.7% of the vote across the borough while the Conservatives won 11 seats with 37.6% of the vote and the Greens won 4.5% of the vote.
 The Labour Party won 10.4% of the vote but did not win any seats.
 The leader of the Liberal Democrat group, Gareth Roberts, became council leader following the election.